mvtavares/fabric-k8s/docs/KUBERNETES.md

   patterns, running in the cluster as Kube `Deployments` with companion `Services`.
 - An HTTP(s) `Ingress` and companion gateway application is required for external access to the blockchain.

-When running the test network locally, the `./network kind` bootstrap will configure the system with an [Nginx ingress controller](link), a private [Container Registry](link), and persistent volumes / claims for host-local organization storage.
+When running the network locally, the `./network kind` bootstrap will configure the system with an [Nginx ingress controller](link), a private [Container Registry](link), and persistent volumes / claims for host-local organization storage.